- Address: Independence Avenue, Abuja

 Extra stadium info – Moshood Abiola National Stadium

-The construction of the Moshood Abiola National Stadium started in 2000.
 In 2008, the venue hosted a football match between Manchester United Football Club and Portsmouth Football Club in front of 30,000 fans.
-Both clubs are from the United Kingdom.
-Manchester United is among the most popular sports teams in the world.
-In 1968, they were crowned European champions for the first time in their history after beating SL Benfica from the Portuguese Republic in London.
+It was the first game between two Premier League clubs from the United Kingdom at the Moshood Abiola National Stadium.
+Manchester United became one of the most popular sports clubs in the world.
+In 1968, they were crowned European champions for the first time in their history after beating SL Benfica from the Portuguese Republic in London

 World championship titles